 Connecting any Operational Technology (OT) system to the internet always increases cybersecurity risk.
 To harden your system, Johnson Controls recommends that you do not connect Metasys directly to the internet.
-For Metasys this could mean
+For Metasys this means:

-- Opening the web server to the internet - Allowing inbound access to the ADX (high-risk)
+- Do not expose the web server to the internet - Do not allow inbound access to the ADX (This is a high-risk)